JBS1776/Chess/README.md

 # Update September 2020

 I uploaded a few changes to the game.
 I corrected an issue where multiple game windows can open at once.
 The main window can't be used when a settings window or the graveyard is open.
+The time setting for time-enabled games also wasn't working correctly with the AI enabled.
+I fixed the faulty boolean logic in the preceding if statements that control this function